foundling/fbtrack/README.md

 ## Usage

-Fbtrack is a command-line utility that you can use to  collection at a user-defined interval.
+Fbtrack is a command-line utility supporting participant management and data collection at a user-defined interval.

 - Automates data collection at a user-defined interval and window-size
 - Collect data as granular as the minute-level (you need Fitbit's approval for this, see below)